Trikke76/Zabbix-Book/docs/installation/installing-zabbix.md

 zabbix=#
 ```

-???+ note
-    If the import fails with ```psql:/usr/share/zabbix-sql-scripts/postgresql/server.sql:7: ERROR:  no schema has been selected to create in```  then you probably made an error in the line where you set the search path.
+??? note "If the import fails with ```psql:/usr/share/zabbix-sql-scripts/postgresql/server.sql:7: ERROR:  no schema has been selected to create in```  then you probably made an error in the line where you set the search path."

 Lets verify that our tables are properly created with the correct permissions